berouques/QuPID/README.md

 ## Program mode

 In this mode the thermostat runs a simple program like "heat up to 100°C, keep the temperature for one hour, then cool down to 50°C, keep it for three hours, then turn off the heater".
-The program mode can only be set via WiFi, but once set and saved to flash, it can be turned on with a physical button.
+The "program mode" can only be set via WiFi, but once set and saved to flash, it can be turned on with a physical button.
 Here's what the program mode control panel looks like:

 ![](img/img_program.png)

+## Flashing the firmware

+[Here](https://nodemcu.readthedocs.io/en/latest/flash/) is an article about flashing NodeMCU.
+In short, you will need either the CLI tool [esptool](https://github.com/espressif/esptool) or GUI app [NodeMCU flasher](https://github.com/marcelstoer/nodemcu-pyflasher), install it, then download and unpack the latest available release of QuPID and write both files in your ESP8266 module.

 ## Connecting